raviq/Genon/README.md

   <a  name="compat"></a>
 ### Compatibility
-The generated profiles are compatible with [Genius](http://ii.tudelft.nl/genius/) and were used for the bilateral automated negotiations  of the [ANAC2014](http://www.itolab.nitech.ac.jp/ANAC2014/) competition:
+The generated profiles are compatible with [Genius](http://ii.tudelft.nl/genius/) and were used for the bilateral automated negotiations  of the [ANAC2014](http://www.itolab.nitech.ac.jp/ANAC2014/) competition.

 > Aydogan, Reyhan, et al. "A baseline for non-linear bilateral negotiations: the full results of the agents competing in ANAC 2014."
 (2016): 1-25.